Germany

 What makes you stand out

-• Concentrated and careful work
+• Concentrated and meticulous working methods

 • Analytical and solution-oriented thinking